Principles underlying efficient exciton transport unveiled by information-geometric analysis

 \section{Scalar Figures of Merit}

-Finally, we briefly comment on the differences in the sensitivity analysis procedure for the scalar steady state time figure of merit compared with the two distribution figures of merit defined in the main text.
+Finally, we briefly comment on the differences in the sensitivity analysis procedure for the \textit{scalar} steady state current figure of merit compared with the two distribution figures of merit, $f_{arr}$ and $f_{loss}$, defined in the main text.
 For a simple `binary choice' scalar figure of merit of the form

 it can be shown that the FIM elements reduce to